mnr/writing-wip/kwak-anthology.md

 Onwards to his next call.

 "Hello, I'm Araci Belo," he says.
 The AI fielding calls for Abundancy isn't impressed; It might even be broken.
 It is a virtual puppet projected into his room, only showing a gray outline of a humanoid.
-It has no face, so the normal signs of life are missing.
+There is no face and the normal signs of life are missing.

 "I'm investigating the death of Dakota Williams," Araci says.